volodymyrhudyma/blog/content/blog/detect-mobile-device-in-react.md

 export default DeviceDetector;
 ```

- You can also use React components to differentiate between the platforms:
+ You can also use React components to differentiate between platforms:

 ```jsx
 import { BrowserView, MobileView } from "react-device-detect";